Paris with Kids

 Paris with Kids QUICK TIPS:

-Overall our time in Paris was everything I could have asked for.
+Overall our 3 days in Paris with kids was everything I could have asked for.
 We didn't have the chance to do a ton of "off the beaten path" items, but we did enjoy our last days of vacation.
 If you ever find yourself in Paris with kids, I hope you take your time and let them play in all the gardens and playgrounds.
 Eat a ton of macaroons and drink red wine.
 And at least once, stop for a slow Parisian style meal under an awning and people watch.
+3 Days in Paris with family is going to be one of your most memorable vacations ever.

 What are your favorites in Paris?